nitaybenshahar/TeamOne/README.md

 # ENGR101-TeamOne-
-Any and all work related to the AVC for TeamOne.
+Hosting ground for anything and everything related to the AVC for Team One.

 Brief: Weeks are Monday to Sunday ie. all weeks beginning Monday of.